ci4rail/yocto-images/README.md

 Developer builds are executed via dobi.

-First, enter your your mender specific data into `yocto/config/mender.env` (using template `yocto/config/mender.env.template`)
+First, enter your your mender specific data into `mender.env` (using template `mender.env.template`)

 Second, enter your specific data in `default.env` (using template `default.env.template`).
 You can use the default setting, but MENDER_DEVICE_ID must be adapted to the device you want to use to [deploy locally built images](#Deploy images via mender).